Head of School, Admissions, Health & Life Skills

 RUBEN FLORES CHAVEZ

-Ruben Flores is from Guadalajara, Mexico with a B.A. in Spanish Language and Literature and a Master’s degree in Technology and Education both from Universidad de Guadalajara.
+Ruben is from Guadalajara, Mexico with a B.A. in Spanish Language and Literature and a Master’s degree in Technology and Education both from Universidad de Guadalajara.
 He has been teaching Spanish language and literature since 2002 and enjoys it tremendously.
-This is his eighth year teaching at Woodside.
+This is his ninth year teaching at Woodside.

-Carlos Rivera is an active performing and teaching Bay Area based guitarist.
-He received his Master’s in Classical Guitar Performance at the San Francisco Conservatory Of Music and his Bachelors in Music from CSU Chico.
-He gives solo recital concerts all over California, and frequently plays gigs around the Bay Area.
-In addition to classical guitar, Carlos also avidly pursues learning of other styles of music such as jazz, rock, metal, and blues.
-Carlos currently teaches guitar and music at various schools in San Francisco.
-He has experience teaching a wide variety of ages and styles and loves helping students develop their musicality as well as technical facility.
-This is his first year at Woodside.
+Carlos Rivera is an in-demand performing and teaching artist.
+He received his Bachelor’s degree in Music from California State University Chico and his Master’s degree in Music, specializing in Classical Guitar Performance, from the San Francisco Conservatory of Music.
+He gives solo recitals all over California, and frequently plays concerts around the Bay Area.
+In addition to classical guitar, Carlos avidly pursues learning other genres of music, such as jazz, rock and blues.
+He has experience teaching a wide variety of ages and styles, and loves helping students develop their musicality as well as technical facility.
+This is his second year at Woodside.